thoth-station/thoth-station.github.io/_j/no_abi.md

 ## Issue description

-Thoth analyses container images to give better guidenance with respect to ABI symbols needed for packages installed into it.
+Thoth analyzes container images to give better guidance with respect to ABI symbols needed for packages installed into it.
 As the container image was not analyzed by Thoth container image analysis, the recommendation engine cannot provide recommendations specific to ABI symbols present in containerized